SightstoneOfficial/LegendaryClient/README.md

 LegacyPVP
 =========
-The new rework of LegendaryClient.
+[THIS PUSHED AFTER COMPLETION OF LC.
+DO NOT ASK QUESTIONS] The new rework of LegendaryClient.
 I will leave this here to honor Snowl's work. https://github.com/eddy5641/LegacyPVP
 This will still be worked on, You will not see much difference between the time I put into LegendaryClient (I finished a different project)